furkanilgin/PrimePhp/README.md

 PrimePhp
 ============

-A Php framework that contains JSF, Primefaces and Codeigniter features
+A Php framework that contains JSF, Primefaces and Codeigniter features.

+You can use http://localhost/PrimePhp/index.php?page=Test link to test the framework.